Medu Vada – South Indian Vegan Fluffy Fritters

 Instructions

-1. To begin, soak the split Urad Dal.
-Wash the lentils well to remove any debris or stones and then place them in a deep bowl with around 200ml water covering them.
-Cover the bowl and set aside to soak for around 4 hours.
+- Wash 80 g split urad dal to remove any debris or stones.
+Once washed, add them to a deep bowl with around 200 ml water.
+Cover the bowl and set aside to soak for a minimum of four hours.

-5. Shape and fry the Vada.
-Once the oil is hot enough (you can test this by dropping some batter - it should rise quickly but not brown immediately) start shaping the Vada.
-Take a small bowl of cold water and place it next to the bowl with your Medu Vada batter.
-Wet your dominant hand and take a small portion of the batter.
-Using your fingers, flatten and smooth the top of the Vada slightly to make a flattened ball.
-Then using your thumb make a large hole in the middle.
-Once done, carefully slide the Vada into the oil.
-Repeat with all the remaining Vada.
+- Once the oil is hot enough (you can test this by dropping some batter — it should rise quickly but not brown immediately), start shaping the medu vada*.
+Take a small bowl of cold water.
+Wet your hands and with your dominant hand, take a small portion of the batter.
+Use your fingers to flatten and smooth the top of the vada.
+Then, use your thumb to make a large hole in the middle.
+Once done, carefully slide the vada into the hot oil.
+Repeat.

-6. Fry the Vada carefully for around 5 minutes or until a deep golden brown.
-Drain excess oil on kitchen towel and then serve hot with chutney or sambar (serving suggestions below!).
+- Fry the medu vada for around 5 minutes or until a deep golden brown.
+Drain excess oil on a kitchen towel and then serve hot with chutney or sambar.